Milos is a stunning volcanic Greek island and is the south-westernmost island in the Cyclades group.

 The diverse landscapes in Milos are surreal; you will always discover something new.

-Being home to the Venus of Milos statue, which was found on the island, but is currently on display at the Louvre Museum in Paris, and the beautiful white rock formations of Kleftiko and Sarakiniko beach, rich-colored Klima village, and Plaka’s sunset, Milos’ beauty is unique and showcased in many ways.
+Home to the Venus of Milos statue, which was found on the island but is currently on display at the Louvre Museum in Paris, and the beautiful white rock formations of Kleftiko and Sarakiniko beach, as well as the rich-colored Klima village and Plaka’s sunset, Milos’ beauty is unique and showcased in many ways.

 Beaches of Milos